RashFlygon/ShowSpeed-Extension/README.md

 Inside a set:
 - enter a target Pokemon
 - choose the target level
-- choose the target benchmark
+- choose the target speed benchmark (+252, 252 neutral, unboosted)
 - optionally include target boosts or your own boost
 - click `Apply`